dickxpe/p5-studio/blockly/README.md

 A standalone, CDN-only version of the Blockly "sample-app" that generates JavaScript and updates the page.
 No bundler or dev server is required.

 - Loads Blockly from a CDN
-- Custom block `add_text` and its JavaScript generator
+- Custom block `output` and its JavaScript generator
 - Workspace state persisted to `localStorage`
 - Pure static assets, easy to host anywhere